winton/stasis/README.md

 In your controller:

     before 'index.html.haml' do
-      # class variables created here will be available to your template
       @something = true
     end

+The class variable `@something` is made available to the `index.html.haml` template.

 The `before` method can take any number of paths and/or regular expressions.